ZLOCRAX/Android-opsec/README.md

 Now your mobile device cyber sec is stronger and hardened also you should feel and see the increase in your internet speeds if you're stuck please take a look at my screenshots below screenshots are not in order.

+{FINAL CHECKS}
+Make sure app tracking is Turned off for orbot

+allow background Network connectivity and battery for both apps

+use this with wifi more than network data

 Thank you

 -ZłO